YOUR RATING

 First day

-In the afternoon, I arrive at the facility a few steps from Poppi, one of the most beautiful medieval villages in Italy, nestled in the heart of theUpper Casentino Valley.
-The village is easily accessible by public transport, thanks to its proximity to the railway stations of Poppi and Porrena and bus lines.
-To allow us to move around more freely in the following days, we will organize a carpool among the participants.
-After check-in, we will meet the guide and the rest of the group for an initial briefing.
-The day ends with a dinner featuring authentic traditional Tuscan flavors, perfect for breaking the ice and getting to know each other.
+In the afternoon, we’ll arrive at our accommodation , just a short walk from Poppi —one of Italy’s most beautiful medieval villages, nestled in the heartof the Upper Casentino Valley.
+The town is also easily accessible by public transportation, thanks to its proximity to the Poppi and Porrena train stations and bus routes.
+To allow for greater freedom of movement in the coming days, we’ll organize a carpool among the participants.
+After checking in, we’ll meet the guide and the rest of the group for an initial briefing.
+The day ends with a dinner featuring authentic traditional Tuscan flavors—the perfect way to break the ice and get to know one another.

 Second day

-The deep breath of the forest
+The Deep Breath of the Forest

-We reach the Passo della Calla, the starting point for entering the heart of the Casentino Forest National Park.
-From here, we begin walking along the ridge of theTuscan Apennines , immersed in a monumental beech forest , one of the largest in Europe.
-Our pace slows down, becoming natural: it is a true forest bath, regenerating for body and mind.
-We reach a picturesque hill, also celebrated by Ludovico Ariosto in Orlando Furioso, which offers a spectacular view of the Sasso Fratino Nature Reserve, the first Italian site recognized as a UNESCO World Heritage Site for its biodiversity.
+We reach Passo della Calla, the starting point for entering the heart of the Casentinesi Forests National Park.
+From here, we begin walking along the ridgeof the Tuscan Apennines, immersed in a monumental beech forest—one of the largest in Europe.
+Our pace slows to a natural rhythm: it’s a true forest bath, rejuvenating for both body and mind.
+We reach a picturesque hill, also celebrated by Ludovico Ariosto in *Orlando Furioso*, which offers a spectacular view of the Sasso Fratino Integral Reserve, the first Italian site recognized as a UNESCO World Heritage Site for its biodiversity.
 Return to the hotel for relaxation and dinner.

 Third day

-The sacred forest of La Verna
+The Sacred Forest of La Verna

 Fourth day

-Tuscan freedom
+Tuscan Freedom

 Fifth day

-The sacred mountains of Casentino
+The Sacred Mountains of Casentino

 Sixth day

-Camaldoli, the silence that accompanies
+Camaldoli, the silence that surrounds

 Seventh day